opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

     Comm --> Security
 ```

-Each domain specification builds upon the Core Specification and may have dependencies on other domain specifications:
+Each specification has clear dependencies and relationships with others, creating a cohesive whole while maintaining modularity.

 - **Recipe Specification**: Defines the format and structure for growing recipes, depending on hardware capabilities and potentially AI features.
 - **Hardware Specification**: Details the hardware abstraction layer, relying on communication protocols and security measures.